roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-01-29-autodoll-extra-1.md

 "Ohan, are you okay!?
 Nothing is broke!?"
 "No problem.
 My body is the ultimate body created by Rapha.
 It will not break from this kind of damage."
 "Haa--," Yuuyami shoved in between Lydia and Ohan.
 "How may you name your body ultimate disregarding me?"
-"Rather, if you question me, I have a better performance."
+"If you question me, I have a better performance, _desu_."

 Shii remarked, in whisper.

 "My body is magnificent.
-And not at all inferior to Shii-chan." ---Ohan perfectly heard Shii-chan's words--- "My quantum brain is elaborate, too, and it will not take long before I become conscious."
+And not at all inferior to Shii-chan."—Ohan perfectly heard Shii-chan's words—“My quantum brain is elaborate, too, and it will not take long before I become conscious."
 "Hum.
 However I was the first to obtain consciousness.
 Indeed, I am a consciousness _senpai_.
 You may address me Yuuyami-senpai, I presume?"